 Available Light, no flashes at night.
 We’re headed to the corn maze!
-Jumpee pillow, hayride, smores, corn cannon too.
+Jumpee pillow, hayride, smores, and corn cannon, too.
 [NIKON D3S, 14.0-24.0 mm f/2.8, Mode = Aperture Priority, ISO 12800, 1/80, ƒ/2.8, (35mm = 14)]

 In writing, we use italics, bold, quote marks, and other techniques to emphasize parts of the composition.
 In photography, we use light to do the same thing.

 Theater and movie directors often use light to draw our attention to the main subject in a scene.
-This may be as dramatic as turning a spotlight on a character while everything else goes completely black.
+This may be as dramatic as turning a spotlight on a character while everything goes completely black.
 More often, it is much more subtle.
 Without the light to guide us, we might lose the lead actor on stage amidst all the other actors and scenery.

 Still, photographers don’t have the luxury of simultaneous shots zoomed in or out, cutting from a wide to a close shot.
 The still photographer can do all this, of course, but they must tell the whole story in a single image.
 Print advertising does this all the time.